-The best non-financial term to include is probably an agreed reference: see our article on obtaining references from employers in settlement agreements.
+The best non-financial term to include in a settlement agreement is probably an agreed reference: see our article on obtaining references from employers in settlement agreements.

-The amount you get is entirely dependent on your particular case, so there’s no average payout.
-However, in our experience:
+The amount you get is entirely dependent on your particular case, so averages aren’t all that useful.
+However, in our experience, if you have:

-- if you’ve been employed for over 2 years and
+- been employed for over 2 years and

-- if you have either been dismissed or forced to resign, and
+- either been dismissed or forced to resign, and

-- if you have the evidence to prove unfair dismissal or constructive dismissal,
+- the evidence to prove unfair dismissal or constructive dismissal,

 How does a settlement payment compare with a tribunal award?